wybiral/hookah/README.md

 ```

 # Usage instructions (CLI)
-The hookah command allows you to pipe data betweem various sources/destinations.
+The hookah command allows you to pipe data between various sources/destinations.
 By default pipes are full duplex but can be limited to input/output-only mode.

 For details run `hookah -h`